cfengine/core/CONTRIBUTING.md

 ### Changelog

-Most new features and fixes should have an entry in the `ChangeLog` file.
+Most new features and fixes should have an entry in the `CHANGELOG.md` file.
 We have an automatic way of generating them before the release, by properly formatting *commit messages*.

 * To write arbitrary message in the ChangeLog: